lee0c/lee0c.github.io/_posts/2025/2025-12-02-siblinghood.md

 any number, but in the case of signups reaching 26 or greater people, the cohort will be split.
 Why 26?
 I'd like this to not run significantly longer than a year, and I'm *very loosely* estimating that each person will add 2 weeks to the timeline.

+**update:** we are currently at 27 participants and will be running two loops!
+Don't worry, that doesn't change what you as participants do.

 ### on randomization

 I will edit the list as needed to accommodate any mailing restrictions.
 I will also re-roll if I am placed first on the list.